MarlonRF/bootstrap-econometrics/README.md

-# curly-telegram
+# bootstra- econometrics
 Simple bootstrap function in Python.
 It resample data and plot a graph with median and mean line.